Chunru1995/FinalProject_Repo/README.md

   - from montecarlo import montecarlo
 * **Creating dice:**
   - Die_class = montecarlo.Die(['H', 'T'])
+  - enter an array of the dice you want to roll, and returns the results of rolling one time as initialized.
 * **Playing games:**
   - Game_class = montecarlo.Game(['H', 'T'])
   - Game1 = Game_class.play(1000,3)